Storm Amy to batter Britain with heavy rain and wind as Met Office issues warnings

 The Met Office named its first storm of the season as it issued several weather warnings across the UK over the weekend.

 Storm Amy is expected to develop rapidly as it approaches the UK on Friday, bringing very strong winds and heavy rain to many northern and western areas.
-A number of weather warnings have been issued as 60 to 70 miles per hour wind gusts are expected inland, with wind speeds picking up to 80 miles per hour along coastlines.
+A number of weather warnings have been issued as 60 to 70mph wind gusts are expected inland, with wind speeds reaching up to 80mph along coastlines.

-Met Office Deputy Chief Meteorologist Tom Crabtree, said; “Although there is still some uncertainty about the exact track Storm Amy will take, the system will bring gale force winds across northern and western regions, with gusts widely reaching 50 to 60 miles per hour inland in northern Britain, and potentially reaching 70 to 80 miles per hour in places.
-With even stronger gusts on exposed coasts and hills, mainly in the northwest.
+Met Office deputy chief meteorologist Tom Crabtree said: “Although there is still some uncertainty about the exact track Storm Amy will take, the system will bring gale force winds across northern and western regions, with gusts widely reaching 50 to 60mph inland in northern Britain, and potentially reaching 70 to 80mph in places.
+With even stronger gusts on exposed coasts and hills, mainly in the North West.

-“Heavy rainfall is also expected, in particularly over western Scotland, where totals could exceed 30-50 mm in 6-9 hours, increasing the risk of localised flooding.
+“Heavy rainfall is also expected, particularly over western Scotland, where totals could exceed 30 to 50mm in six to nine hours, increasing the risk of localised flooding.
 Forecasts and warnings will be updated as the situation becomes more clear, therefore it is important to keep an eye forecast for your area over the coming days.”

-Yellow weather warnings for heavy wind have been put in place from Friday 6pm which will last late into Saturday night.
-The strongest winds currently look more likely over parts of northern Scotland, leading to difficult driving conditions for high sided vehicles on prone routes such as cross winds on exposed or high level routes.
+Yellow weather warnings for heavy wind have been put in place from Friday at 6pm, which will last late into Saturday night.
+The strongest winds currently look more likely over parts of northern Scotland, leading to difficult driving conditions for high-sided vehicles on prone routes such as crosswinds on exposed or high-level routes.
 Spells of heavy rain will also drench parts of western Scotland.

 Martin Thomson from Transport Scotland said: “Storm Amy is set to bring heavy rain and strong winds to parts of Scotland and we expect to see disruption to the transport network in the warning areas.